-The adapter supports HDMI through the 1.3 standard.
-To use a TV as a monitor via the adapter, the TV must support EDID, the extended display identification standard for communicating monitor capabilities to a PC.
+Our DisplayLink-based USB video adapters and docking stations that offer a HDMI output are compatible with most HDMI TVs.
+To use a TV as a monitor via our products, the TV must support EDID, the extended display identification standard for communicating monitor capabilities to a PC.
 Many TVs that have a VGA port in addition to an HDMI port assume that computers will use VGA for connectivity rather than HDMI.
 In these cases, a VGA connection from the PC’s internal video card to the TV might provide the best results.

 If you’re experiencing slowness or latency on your UD-3900 connected display: